 As of now, LiveTraffic takes the following ground features into account:

 Ground altitude is always considered as per scenery.

 Runway detection for auto land is in as per v1.24.

 Sinve v1.5, LiveTraffic also reads and uses taxiway and gate/ramp information (see here)

 For the above mentioned processing LiveTraffic needs data.
 The more it is allowed to "look into the future" the better it is able to smoothen especially take off and landing.
 This buffering period, which is equivalent to the time lag as compared to reality, is configurable in the Advanced Settings and defaults to 90 seconds.
 There is an FAQ for more background on why buffering is needed.

-All you hear is your own engines.
-Sometimes you may here sound from an AI Aircraft when a LiveTraffic aircraft is mapped to one of X-Plane's AI Aircraft.
+With X-Plane before version 11.50 you may here sound from an AI Aircraft when a LiveTraffic aircraft is mapped to one of X-Plane's AI Aircraft.
 This is then the sound of the model that you configured as AI Aircraft.

 Live aircraft will be where reality puts them regardless of your plane's position.
 They simply fly or drive through you if you are in the way.
 That can look funny if you are stopping short at the beginning of the active departure runway and a A380 performs its take-off roll through you.

 You may, however, impersonate an existing plane and take over its queue position!